Fitbit Versa 2 full review

-That extra £20 / $30 gets you a second wristband - the Special Editions come with one silicone and one woven - along with a 90-day free trial of the new Fitbit Premium subscription service.
+That extra £20 / $30 gets you a second wristband - the Special Editions come with one silicone and one rather lovely woven strap - along with a 90-day free trial of the new Fitbit Premium subscription service.

 Perhaps most importantly, the Versa 2 is half the price of the £399/$399 Apple Watch Series 5 and is cheaper than most other top smartwatches too - making it an ideal entry point for anyone graduating from a regular fitness tracker.

 However, Apple has now reduced the price of its very able Series 3 Watch to £199/$199, the same price as the Versa 2.
 We still prefer the Fitbit as the best health and fitness tracker, though - for better measurements, insights and battery life.
 For more details, read our Fitbit vs Apple Watch comparison.